drapostolos/vrl-plugin/README.md

 # vrl-plugin

-Run this command to generate the `vrl-pugin.jar` plugin .jar:
+Run this command to generate the `vrl-pugin.jar`:
 ```
  ./gradlew shadowJar
 ```